 It is important for chapter development and growth to have some type of online presence.
-A Facebook Business page offers free access to unlimited potential to introduce new people to this wonderful art form.
+A Facebook Business or Community Organization page offers free access to unlimited potential to introduce new people to this wonderful art form.

 - Information on your events, chapter meetings, activities etc. will be seen by a much wider audience in your area as well as globally.

 - Free publicity

 - Access to younger and wider audiences

 - Ability to “Sell” your services: classes, programs, demonstrations and arrangements for events

 - Educate viewers on the art of ikebana and its various schools